liquidlight/playwright-framework/README.md

 ]);
 ```

+More details on how the configuration works can be found [in the docs](./docs/2-configuration.md).
+If you are running a TYPO3 site, it's worth checking out the [TYPO3 documentation](./docs/5-typo3.md).

 > [!TIP]
 > By setting local & production domains (and other), the framework can use these domains for your tests without needing to specify the full URL

 ### Your first test

-In the `testDir` specified, create a new file with the following contents:
+In the `testDir` specified, create a new file with the following contents.
+This will test the accessibility of your homepage.

 ```typescript
 import { test } from '@playwright/test';